styufo/Causal-Story/README.md

 # Acknowledgment
-Thanks a lot to @xichenpan for kindly sharing the code of AR-LDM.
+Thanks a lot to @xichenpan for kindly sharing the code of ["AR-LDM"](https://github.com/xichenpan/ARLDM).

 # Citation